kingdom-one/academy-custom-course-blocks/readme.md

 # Changelog

+## v1.0.2

+-   Now registering ACF field at the appropriate hook
+-   Added ACF stubs to composer

 ## v1.0.1

 -   Fixed a bug that hid the blocks when they were supposed to be shown (and vice-versa)